LeviLJR/dev.finance/README.md

 This project is under the MIT license.
 See the [LICENSE](https://github.com/LeviLJR/dev.finance/blob/main/LICENSE) for more information.

-Made with :blue_heart: by Levi Liberman Júnior [Get it touch!](https://www.linkedin.com/in/leviljr/)
+Made with :blue_heart: by Levi Liberman Júnior [Get in touch!](https://www.linkedin.com/in/leviljr/)